sachagd/YoutubeDownloader/README.md

 This repository represent the local part of the extension.
 It will not work if you don't install the corresponding [extension](https://addons.mozilla.org/fr/firefox/addon/youtubedownloader/) in Firefox.

 ## Prerequisites
-Before using the extension, you must download a few dependencies, you can do the steps manually if you want or if you use linux:
+Before using the extension, you must download a few dependencies.
+(You can perform the steps manually if you prefer, or if you’re on Linux.)

+1. **Download the [local part](https://github.com/sachagd/YoutubeDownloader/releases/download/v1.0/local.zip) and unzip it**

-**Execute `init.bat` in Administrator mode:**
+2. **Execute `init.bat` in Administrator mode:**
    - Installs `pip` if it's not already installed.
    - Installs Python libraries: `Tkinter`, `BeautifulSoup`, `requests`, and `pytubefix`.
    - Installs `ffmpeg` if it's not already installed and adds the file path to the `PATH` environment variable.
    - Adds a registry key.

 ## How to Use the Extension
 Once the extension is properly installed: